A proof of Generalized Connected Wedge Theorem: Geometric Proof Using General Relativity

-\begin{remark} We note that explicit examples are given in \cite{lima2025sufficientGCWT} to show that $S_E$ can either be empty or non-empty when either of $\ew(V_1\cup V_2)$ and $\ew(W_1\cup W_2)$ is disconnected.
-The current version of the generalized Connected Wedge Theorem puts more emphasis than the proposed conjecture on additional operators in $\mathcal{M}_{\ew(V_1\cup V_2)}$ and $\mathcal{M}_{\ew(W_1\cup W_2)}$, or equivalently, the strict superadditivity of boudnary algebras. \end{remark}
+\begin{remark} We note that explicit examples are given in \cite{lima2025sufficientGCWT} to show that $\mathcal{S}_E$ can either be empty or non-empty when either of $\ew(V_1\cup V_2)$ and $\ew(W_1\cup W_2)$ is disconnected.
+The current version of the generalized Connected Wedge Theorem, i.e. Theorem \ref{thm:GCWT}, puts more emphasis than the proposed conjecture, i.e. Conjecture \ref{conj:LL}, on additional operators in $\mathcal{M}_{\ew(V_1\cup V_2)}$ and $\mathcal{M}_{\ew(W_1\cup W_2)}$, or equivalently, the strict superadditivity of boundary algebras. \end{remark}